 There are some branches of the military, like the Navy, that endured more exposure than others.
 Even so, all veterans should understand how they may have come into contact with asbestos during active duty.

-The War Related Illness and Injury Center identified the following at-risk Navy servicemen:
+The War Related Illness and Injury Center, a division of the VA, identified the following at-risk Navy servicemen:

-- Many Navy personnel worked without respiratory protection in engine rooms.
-They often removed damaged asbestos pipe covering, known as lagging, and re-wrapped the pipes with asbestos paste
+- Navy personnel worked without respiratory protection in engine rooms.
+They often removed damaged asbestos pipe covering, known as lagging, and re-wrapped the pipes with asbestos paste.

-Many Navy personnel came into contact with asbestos on a daily basis while at work.
-Specific Navy occupations linked to asbestos exposure include:
+Navy personnel who came into contact with asbestos-containing materials on a daily basis include: